nant/nant/README.txt

 Note:

-These instructions only apply to the source distribution of NAntContrib, as the binary distribution contains pre-built assemblies.
+These instructions only apply to the source distribution of NAnt, as the binary distribution contains pre-built assemblies.